...or, How I Suffered Through an 'If it Can Go Wrong, it Will Go Wrong' Scenario for a One-Off Export of Database Tables

 In my order of preference, I was going to use:

-2. MySQL Workbench because it has a GUI; and
+because it's automatically there;- MySQL Workbench because it has a GUI; and

-3. Command line with mysql
+- Command line with

-mysqldump Attempt
+mysqldump

 This looked promising, because I could just run it per table and Magic would happen, right?
 Right?